Sonar: Vehicle location

 Sonars which act as beacons are fitted to aircraft to allow their location in the event of a crash in the sea.
 Short and long baseline sonars may be used for caring out the location, such as LBL.

 Prosthesis for the visually impaired

 In 2013 an inventor in the United States unveiled a "spider-sense" bodysuit, equipped with ultrasonic sensors and haptic feedback systems, which alerts the wearer of incoming threats; allowing them to respond to attackers even when blindfolded.

 Scientific applications

 Biomass estimation

 Detection of fish, and other marine and aquatic life, and estimation their individual sizes or total biomass using active sonar techniques.
-As the sound pulse travels through water it encounters objects that are of different density or acoustic characteristics than the surrounding medium, such as fish, that reflect sound back toward the sound source.
+Sound pulses reflect off any object that has a different density than the surrounding medium.
+This includes fish, or more specifically, the air-filled swim bladder on fish.
 These echoes provide information on fish size, location, abundance and behavior.
-Data is usually processed and analysed using a variety of software such as Echoview.
+This is especially effective for fish swim bladders (e.g. herring, cod, and pollock), and less useful for fish without them (e.g. sharks, mackerel, and flounder).
+Data from the watercolumn is usually processed differently than seafloor or object detection data, this data type can be processed with specialized software.